-Joe Lyon is a highly-rated Ohio asbestos lawyer capable of representing former workers nationwide mesothelioma or other lung cancer asbestos claims.
+Joe Lyon is an experienced Ohio asbestos lawyer representing former General Tire rubber worker nationwide in mesothelioma cancer asbestos claims.

 ABOUT THE LYON FIRM

 Joseph Lyon has 17 years of experience representing individuals in complex litigation matters.
 He has represented individuals in every state against many of the largest companies in the world.

 The Firm focuses on single-event civil cases and class actions involving corporate neglect & fraud, toxic exposure, product defects & recalls, medical malpractice, and invasion of privacy.

 The Firm offers contingency fees, advancing all costs of the litigation, and accepting the full financial risk, allowing our clients full access to the legal system while reducing the financial stress while they focus on their healthcare and financial needs.

 Asbestos-related diseases can present with the following symptoms, many of which lay dormant for many years after first exposure:

 • Chest pain